dvolk/ada2025/README.md

 - Docker
 - Docker Compose

-please also see the sections above:
+please also see the sections below:

 - Docker setup (for docker-based machines)
 - libvirt setup (for libvirt-based machines)